Porsche 917/20 Turbo (917/30-001)

 |Interserie 1974||4.5F12 twin-turbo|

-The 917/30-001 was first raced on July 15, 1973 at the Interserie Hockenheim race, which it won driven by Vic Elford and wearing the orange Jägermeister alcohol livery.
+The 917/30-001 was first raced on July 15, 1973, at the Interserie Hockenheim race, which it won driven by Vic Elford and wearing the orange Jägermeister alcohol company livery.
 The car was sold on and appeared in two more Interserie races in 1973.
 Then it was sold again, now to Martini Racing.
 The engine was de-tuned from 5-litre to 4.5-litre.
 Driver Herbert Müller dominated the full 1974 Interserie season with this Martini 917.
 Promoting alcohol with racing was not a thing of shame at the time.

-The last race entered - and won - by this 917 was on April 13, 1975 at Interserie Hockenheim.
+The last race entered - and won - by this 917, was Interserie's Hockenheim event on April 13, 1975.
 The car was driven by the 1974 Interserie winner Herbert Müller.

 Continue to 917/30 Can-Am